ing-bank/lion/docs/guides/how-to/create-a-custom-field.md

 ```

 That was all!
+Now that your .modelValue is connected your component is fully compatible with our form system

+> Is your `.modelValue` still undefined?
+Please make sure you're `.value` is of type 'string'.

 Now you can enhance your slider by writing custom Validators for it or by
 writing a parser to get a custom modelValue type.